SolidSpace/modern-events/README.md

 **Localization**

-This Webpart is currently available in following language : english, german
+This Webpart is currently available in following languages : english, german

 It would be great, if someone provides more language files.